Sigmund Freud biography and theory

 Jakob Freud tried to be a good father.
 His children were successful and he continued to be actively and supportively involved in the life of his children, as well as his grandchildren.
 When Sigmund turned 35, his father gave him a copy of the Philippson Bible.
 Freud wrote in the back of the bible: “as a sign of love from your old father.”

-When father Jakob died later, Freud wrote to a friend that his father’s death had hit him hard.
+When father Jakob died later, Sigmund Freud wrote to a friend that his father’s death had hit him hard.
 He felt uprooted, he wrote.
-Freud himself described the death of a father figure as the most profound loss in the life of a grown man.
+He himself described the death of a father figure as the most profound loss in the life of a grown man.

 The relationship of Sigmund Freud and his mother